 Once Pringles argued to avoid taxes that there Pringles chips are so low in potato content that in fact, there is no potato content at all.

-The process of making Pringles starts with rice, corn, wheat and potato flakes that are pressed into a shape that is dough like substance which is rolled into a thin sheet and machine cut them into thin chips.
+The process of making Pringles starts with rice, corn, wheat and potato flakes that are pressed into a shape that is a dough-like substance which is rolled into a thin sheet and machine cut them into thin chips.

-The thin chip is then thrown into the conveyor belt, passing along boiling oil, blown dry and sprayed with powdered flavor and stacked in cans.
+The thin chip is then thrown into the conveyor belt, passing along boiling oil, blown dry and sprayed with powdered flavour and stacked in cans.

-Yes, we all know that different flavors of chips taste good, whether they are flavored with sour cream, barbecue or dill pickle.
+Yes, we all know that different flavours of chips taste good, whether they are flavoured with sour cream, barbecue or dill pickle.
 Once we start the snack, we keep on munching.
-But do you know that Pringles are one of the top hazardous snack food you eat?
+But do you know that Pringles is one of the top hazardous snack food you eat?

 The federal limit is in 8 ounces of drinking water, 0.12 micrograms of acrylamide are found.
 The 2005 report “How Potato Chips Stack Up: Levels of Cancer-Causing Acrylamide in Popular Brands of Potato Chips” found that all potato chip products tested exceeded that legal limit of acrylamide by a minimum of 39 times and as much as 910 times!